ElectricGuitarInnovationLab/Les-Paul-Rail-Kit/README.md

 The goal of this project was to create a "Rail Kit" for Professor Manzo’s <b>Les Paul: Experiencing Innovation Summer Camp</b> where students could create their own rail-type musical instrument.
 Our kit contains a 3D printable rail that allows the camp students to learn about the timbre by comparing 3D printing filaments to the existing rail, string tuning and tension, how to 3D-print using a 3D model, and how 3D printing differs from machining.
 Students assemble the kit themselves and use it in their own music-making!
 Additional activities in the camp that accompany this one include the creation of a simple pickup and an amplifier.

 # The Rail Kit
-Each kit given to the students should include the following components:<br>
+Each Rail Kit should include the following components:<br>
 <b>1.</b> one 3D-Printed Rail (model included in kit; use with any 3D-printer)<br>
 <b>2.</b> two tuners from a set of Sperzel All-Long-Post Six-in-line locking guitar tuners with standard buttons (any color) http://www.sperzel.com/ <br>
 <b>3.</b>  two guitar strings from a set of standard electric guitar strings; 1 and 6 strings from a set of D'Addario XL110 strings used https://www.daddario.com/products/guitar/electric-guitar/xl-nickel/exl110-nickel-wound-regular-light-10-46/<br>